wombleton/gitlaw-nz/acts/C/Crown Entities Act 2004.md

 *   Schedule 1 Part 1 Real Estate Agents Authority: inserted, on 16 November 2009, by [section 173][405] of the Real Estate Agents Act 2008 (2008 No 66).
 *   Schedule 1 Part 1 Residual Health Management Unit: repealed, on 17 May 2005, by [section 5(2)][406] of the New Zealand Public Health and Disability Amendment Act 2005 (2005 No 63).
 *   Schedule 1 Part 1 Transit New Zealand: repealed, on 1 August 2008, by [section 50(1)][401] of the Land Transport Management Amendment Act 2008 (2008 No 47).
+*   Schedule 1 Part 1 WorkSafe New Zealand: inserted, on 16 December 2013, by [section 22][407] of the WorkSafe New Zealand Act 2013 (2013 No 94).

 ## Part 2
 Autonomous Crown entities